-Kathryn Aalto has taught writing, research paper writing and literature at the university and college level for more than 20 years including the Lawrence Hall of Science, Western Washington University, Everett Community College and Exeter College as well as writing schools such as the Winchester Writers’ Conference and Swanwick Writers’ Summer School.
+Kathryn Aalto has taught writing, research paper writing and literature at the university and college level for more than 20 years.
+This includes the Lawrence Hall of Science, Western Washington University, Everett Community College and Exeter College as well as the summer writing programs including Winchester Writers’ Conference and Swanwick Writers’ Summer School.

 The Art of Narrative Nonfiction.
 Narrative nonfiction, known as creative nonfiction or literary nonfiction, is the fastest-growing area in publishing today, joining excellent research with compelling, character-driven storytelling that reads like a novel.
 True stories told well, narrative nonfiction is fact-based story-telling that makes people want to keep reading, and is achieved through creating a narrative persona, setting scenes, creating slightly more indulgent sentences, and developing a strong sense of place to the purpose of journalism.
 Join best-selling author Kathryn Aalto to apply key storytelling techniques that hook the reader’s imagination to make nonfiction come alive.
 Kathryn will provide a fascinating overview of the genre, insightful exercises to help find your own voice and ways to revise your current writing projects.
 You will leave the course with ample inspiration to develop a new or existing idea in a style that is distinctively your own.
 Full, half-day, or week-long creative nonfiction seminars available.

-Your Place in the World/The American Literature of Nature and Place.
+Nature Writing Workshop/American Literature of Nature and Place.
 One of the most distinctive genres in American literature, nature writing is also one of its oldest traditions yet receiving great critical attention.
 Join Kathryn as she introduces you to the best American nature writing and ways it differs from British nature writing.
 She discusses the diverse voices and concerns of nature writers citing Thoreau, Burroughs, Muir, Leopold, Carson, Eiseley, Bass, Beston and others.
 A practical aspect of the seminar can be added for those who want to begin the art and practice of writing about nature called “Your Place in the World.”
-Full of half-day seminar.
+Full or half-day seminar.